dwyl/learn-elixir/README.md

 ## Publishing

 To publish your Elixir package to [Hex.pm](https://hex.pm/):
-- Check the version in `mix.exs` is up to date and that it follows the [sementic versioning format](https://semver.org/):
+- Check the version in `mix.exs` is up to date and that it follows the [semantic versioning format](https://semver.org/):
 >   MAJOR.MINOR.PATCH  where
       MAJOR version when you make incompatible API changes MINOR version when you add functionality in a backwards-compatible manner